 Amino acids are important for muscle building and retention.
 Low protein intake or poor protein digestion can reduce muscle mass or retention.

 Muscle building takes a lot of calories.
-And once you build the muscle mass, it slightly increases your metabolism.
+And once you build muscle mass, it slightly increases your metabolism.
 Therefore, improving your amino acid assimilation into your muscle can support your fat loss effort.

 Supporting neurotransmitter and hormone balance